angular/angular/aio/content/guide/router.md

 </md-tab-group>

 It looks about the same as any other component you've seen in this guide.
-There are two noteworthy differences
+There are two noteworthy differences.

-Note that the `send` method simulates latency by waiting a second before "sending" the message and closing the popup.
+Note that the `send()` method simulates latency by waiting a second before "sending" the message and closing the popup.

-The `closePopup` method closes the popup view by navigating to the "popup" outlet with a `null`.
+The `closePopup()` method closes the popup view by navigating to the popup outlet with a `null`.
 That's a peculiarity covered [below](#clear-secondary-routes).

 As with other application components, you add the `ComposeMessageComponent` to the `declarations` of an `NgModule`.
 Do so in the `AppModule`.

+{@a add-secondary-route}
 #### Add a secondary route

 Open the `AppRoutingModule` and add a new `compose` route to the `appRoutes`.The `path` and `component` properties should be familiar.
-There's a new property `outlet` set to `'popup'`.
+There's a new property, `outlet`, set to `'popup'`.
-This route now targets the "popup" outlet and the `ComposeMessageComponent` will display there.
+This route now targets the popup outlet and the `ComposeMessageComponent` will display there.

 The user needs a way to open the popup.
 Open the `AppComponent` and add a "Contact" link.Although the `compose` route is pinned to the "popup" outlet, that's not sufficient for wiring the route to a `RouterLink` directive.